 ARTICLES AND BACKGROUND INFO

-- Article by Mark L. Brongersma, published in the Nano Letters: Resonant Germanium Nanoantenna Photodetectors
+- Article by Mark L. Brongersma, published in Nano Letters: Resonant Germanium Nanoantenna Photodetectors

-- Article by Mark L. Brongersma, published in the Nano Letters: A submicron plasmonic dichroic splitter
+- Article by Mark L. Brongersma, published in Nano Letters: A submicron plasmonic dichroic splitter

-- Article by Mark L. Brongersma, published in the Nature Photonics: An invisible metal-semiconductor photodetector
+- Article by Mark L. Brongersma, published in Nature Photonics: An invisible metal-semiconductor photodetector

 - Article by Mark L. Brongersma, published in the New Journal of Physics: Engineering light absorption in single-nanowire solar cells with metal nanoparticles